2018, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles |

 There’s no doubt about it.
 Multiple studies have uncovered a correlation between play and academic achievement.
 Increased physical activity during the school day can help children’s attention, classroom behavior, and achievement test scores.
 In fact, children in Finland’s elementary schools — who get an average of 75 minutes of recess a day — consistently rank higher than U.S. children (who get 27 minutes of recess) in International Student Assessment Scores.

-In a recent article in Playground Professionals, writer Mary Whitman asserted that children who learn through play are better at learning in the classroom, that play prevents obesity and diabetes, and that playgrounds teach children important lessons about social interactions.
+In an article in Playground Professionals, writer Mary Whitman asserted that children who learn through play are better at learning in the classroom, that play prevents obesity and diabetes, and that playgrounds teach children important lessons about social interactions.

 Meanwhile, the decline of play is closely linked to ADHD, behavioral problems and stunted social, cognitive, and creative development.

 It’s clear that playgrounds aren’t just places for horseplay.
-Here at No Fault Sport Group, we believe play is serious business!
+Here at No Fault Surfaces, we believe play is serious business!
 Here are a few of the often-overlooked benefits that come from playtime:

 Children develop behaviors based upon their senses.
 Through play, they discover their surroundings and how to navigate it.
 Sensory-rich playgrounds allow children of all abilities to integrate and develop perception.
 The more they play, the more they develop skills necessary to engage, change and impact the world around them.
 Narrow spaces, plus tactile, auditory, and visual experiences give children an understanding of the world around them through self-led exploration.
 So, encourage them with appropriate play equipment and activities.